Skip to main content Skip to footer

 Getting It All in Tune

-Now you should be armed with the info you need to make the right choice when it comes to a tuner.
+Now you should be armed with the info you need to choose the best tuner for your needs.
 Before we go, though, we'd like to reiterate something we touched on earlier.
 A tuner is a tool, but it shouldn't be your only tool.
-Learning how to tune your guitar by ear to an external reference tone (or to a tone in your head) is an important part of mastering the instrument.
+Learning how to tune your guitar or bass by ear to an external reference tone (or to a tone in your head) is an important part of mastering your instrument.
 It feeds into refining your ear so you can recognize intervals more readily, which is an excellent musical skill to have, especially when, like many of us, you need to figure out chords and melodies on the fly.
 Tuners are seriously convenient, but they should supplement your ability to hear and listen, not replace it.

 As always, if you have any questions about the pedals we've talked about here, drop into your local Guitar Center store, or dial up our call center and talk to one of our knowledgeable Gear Advisers to get even more of the info you need to make your final decision.
 And keep playing—the world always needs all the music it can get.